 Simple Lasagna Soup

-– 28 oz can diced tomatoes (I would suggest cutting this in half)
+– 28 oz can diced tomatoes (I cut this in half for our family)

 – 2 cups beef broth

 – 1 cup water

 – 1 tsp Italian seasoning (I doubled this)

 – 2 1/2 cups bowtie pasta, cooked until just about done

 |About 1/2 way through the browning process, I thought “Dang, this would be good with sausage, too.”
 So, you could use 1/2 ground beef and 1/2 pork sausage and I bet it would be OUT OF THIS WORLD DELICIOUS.|

 Italian seasoning.
 Bring to a boil, then reduce heat and simmer for 15 minutes.

 |Some seriously good smells were filling up my kitchen at this point.|